-Prospective investors should read the whole of this document, including the discussions of certain risks and other factors that should be considered in connection with an investment in the Offer Shares.
+Prospective investors should read the whole of this document, including the discussions of certain risks and other factors that should be considered in connection with an investment in the Placing Shares.
 See 'Risk Factors'.

-The price of the Offer Shares (the "Offer Price") is expected to be between EUR 14.00 and EUR 17.00 (inclusive) per Offer Share (the "Offer Price Range")
+The price of the Placing Shares (the "Placement Price") is expected to be EUR 14.00 per Placement Share

-The Offering will begin on 1 February 2016 and is expected to end on 11 February 2016 (the "Offering Period").
-On the last day of the Offering Period, subject to acceleration and extension of the timetable for the Offering and barring unforeseen circumstances, prospective retail investors may submit offers to purchase shares until 10 February 2016 on 17:30 Central European Time ("CET") and institutional investors may subscribe for Offer Shares until 11 February 2016 on 2:00 PM (CET).
+Period").
+On the last day of the Placement Period, subject to acceleration and extension of the timetable for the Placement and barring unforeseen circumstances, prospective institutional investors may subscribe for Placing Shares until 11 May 2016 on 16:00 PM Central European Summer Time ("CEST").
 The Selling Shareholder, after consultation with the Joint Global Coordinators (as defined below) may adjust the dates, times and periods given in the timetable and throughout this Document.
 If the Selling Shareholder should decide to do so, it will make this public through a press release, which will also be posted on the Company's website.
 Any other material alterations will be published through a press release that will also be posted on the Company's website and (if required) in a supplement to this Document that is subject to the approval of the Netherlands Authority for the Financial Markets (Stichting Autoriteit Financiële Markten, "AFM").
-Any extension of the timetable for the Offering will be published in a press release at least three hours before the end of the original Offering Period, provided that any extension will be for a minimum of one full day.
-Any acceleration of the timetable for the Offering will be published in a press release at least three hours before the proposed end of the accelerated Offering Period.
-In any event, the Offering Period will be at least six business days.
+Any extension of the timetable for the Placement will be published in a press release at least three hours before the end of the original Placement Period, provided that any extension will be for a minimum of one full day.
+Any acceleration of the timetable for the Placement will be published in a press release at least three hours before the proposed end of the accelerated Placement Period.